Organise your own trek/ walk

 If you have any further questions just email the Challenge team or call 0330 333 0804 - we're always happy to help.

-Your cycle could make a life-changing impact for people affected by dementia:
+Your walk could make a life-changing impact for people affected by dementia:

 £5 could pay for 200 dementia helpcards.
 Our helpcards can be used to get help or assistance and let people know who to contact if needed.